Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Introduction

-Raff and Linode (now part of Akamai Cloud) are both built for developers, startups, and infrastructure teams that want cloud compute without the operational sprawl of hyperscaler platforms.
+Raff and Linode, now part of Akamai Cloud, are both built for developers, startups, and infrastructure teams that want cloud compute without the operational sprawl of hyperscaler platforms.
 Both providers cover the core IaaS building blocks most teams actually need: virtual machines, block storage, backups, snapshots, private networking, firewall controls, and API-driven infrastructure management.

 This comparison uses a strict apples-to-apples method.
 For shared-class VMs, it compares Raff General Purpose pricing against Linode Shared CPU pricing.
-For dedicated-class VMs, it compares Raff CPU-Optimized pricing against Linode G7 Dedicated Compute pricing.
+For dedicated-class VMs, it compares Raff CPU-Optimized pricing against Linode Dedicated Compute pricing.
 That matters because shared and dedicated machines solve different problems, and mixing the two produces misleading conclusions.

-If you are specifically looking for a Linode alternative, Raff is relevant because it gives you the core infrastructure features many teams want most, but with simpler bandwidth economics and materially lower VM costs.
+If you are specifically looking for a Linode alternative, Raff is relevant because it gives you the core infrastructure features many teams want most, but with simpler bandwidth economics and lower VM costs.
 In this article, we compare Raff and Linode across pricing, compute, networking, storage, platform depth, billing, support, and ideal use cases.

 Raff Overview